-- 1. For two-year diploma candidates, a minimum of 20% of the requirements in each major and minor must be taken at HKAC in residence. - 2.
-Degree candidates must be in residence the two consecutive semesters preceding graduation.
-A minimum of 25% of the requirements in each major and minor must be taken at HKAC in residence. - 3.
-Transfer students must be in residence the two consecutive semesters preceding graduation and must complete a minimum of 30 credit hours, including 8 upper-Department semester hours in the major and 2 upper-Department credit hours in the minor.
+- 1. For two-year diploma candidates, a minimum of 20% of the requirements in each major and minor must be taken at HKAC in residence. - Degree candidates must be in residence the two consecutive semesters preceding graduation.
+A minimum of 25% of the requirements in each major and minor must be taken at HKAC in residence. - Transfer students must be in residence the two consecutive semesters preceding graduation and must complete a minimum of 30 credit hours, including 8 upperdivision semester hours in the major and 2 upper-division credit hours in the minor.